awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: No

 **timeoutSeconds**
-The time in seconds for a command to be completed before it is considered to have failed\.
+The time in seconds for a command to be completed before it's considered to have failed\.
 Type: String
 Required: No